PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 primary terminal topology/layout validation.
 Preserve the three independent raw mappings and both compatibility wrappers, keep the store at 128/128, and never create, update, or reopen a pull request.

+## Terminal stabilization composite characterization

+The next contract is now fixed in `tests/test_flatbuffer_direct_terminal_stabilization_orchestration.py`.
+It preserves the exact final-primary sequence:

+1. indexed binary-layout convergence with `model_ir`;
+2. static high-rank binary coalescing with `model_ir` and `session.layout_state`;
+3. dynamic boundary-signature realignment with `model_ir`;
+4. terminal topology/layout validation;
+5. ModelIR finalization.

+The contract also fixes all three raw result names and mapping identities.
+One strict xfail requires a new `passes/terminal_stabilization_orchestration.py` context owner that returns the three mappings as an ordered tuple and one lowerer composite result using `shared_model_ir_pass_context`.

+Sequential affected validation completed with
+`388 passed, 1 xfailed in 18.72s`; the sole expected failure is the absent owner.
+Ruff and whitespace checks passed.
+Production and the full 128/128 phase-result store are unchanged.

+Commit and push this characterization separately.
+At resume, implement the straight-line context owner using the three existing pass-module owners, replace the three terminal locals with one ordered composite result, update owner-aware structural/runtime coverage, and run all affected and standard gates sequentially.
+Never create, update, or reopen a pull request.